clarkfitzg/sta141c-winter19/lecture/02-05-slurm.md

 Draw picture of architecture.
 Mention the 10 or so clusters on campus.
+This applies to all of them, notably peloton which statistics now has access to.

 I'm going to try to convey the concept, because this will make it much easier if you're reading the documentation later.